luciopaiva/heapify/README.md

 A very fast JavaScript priority queue, implemented using a binary heap, which in turn is implemented using two underlying parallel [typed arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray).
 No dependencies whatsoever; just plain, vanilla JS.

 It's the fastest publicly available JavaScript library implementation of a priority queue.
-Here's a benchmark comparing Heapify with [TinyQueue](https://github.com/mourner/tinyqueue/) and [FlatQueue](https://github.com/mourner/flatqueue), running for 1 million elements (times are in milliseconds):
+Here's a benchmark comparing Heapify with other popular libraries:

 ```
-                           TinyQueue  FlatQueue    Heapify
+                             Closure  FlatQueue  TinyQueue    Heapify
-build                             78         65         18
+build                            201          -          -         18
-push                              78         65         20
-pop                              952        141        109
+push                             222         66         75         24
+pop                              496        137        917        110
-push/pop batch                   282         84         87
+push/pop batch                   279         83        280         89
-push/pop interleaved             279         51         53
+push/pop interleaved             315         50        265         34
-push/pop random                  263         49         49
+push/pop random                  186         50        257         48
 ```

-*Host machine: Node.js 13.8.0, 2.6 GHz 6-Core Intel Core i7, 32 GB 2400 MHz DDR4 RAM.*

-*Note: the build operation doesn't actually exist in TinyQueue and FlatQueue, so it has to be replaced with a manual push operation.
-That's why build times for those two cases are the same as for push.*
+See the [benchmark](#benchmark) section below for more details.

 # Table of contents